cloudflare/cf-app/_sources/gettingstarted.txt

 Global delivery
 ~~~~~~~~~~~~~~~

-CloudFlare will host and deliver App assets (JavaScript, images, CSS,
+CloudFlare will host and deliver app assets (JavaScript, images, CSS,
-and more) from its global network at no charge to App developers.
+and more) from its global network at no charge to app developers.
 Current network map: http://www.cloudflare.com/network-map

 DNS manipulation
 ~~~~~~~~~~~~~~~~

 CNAME creation, primarily, but other DNS record types possible.
-Exception: hosting partners/CNAME customers.
+Majority of CloudFlare customers use CloudFlare as their global Anycast authoritative DNS provider.

 Development via git
 ~~~~~~~~~~~~~~~~~~~